-A happier public is a more law abiding public.
+A happier public is a more law-abiding public.
 Law enforcement officers that document every action on video are less likely to commit violations that exceed the perceived need.

 The camera is a check and balance, the silent witness that records.
 It ensures that the public cannot exaggerate the story, and deters the LEO from getting too aggressive beyond the needs of the situation.

-Several years ago in Texas, a dash cam was the final witness to the murder of a county constable who was killed in the line of duty while performing a routine stop.
-The dash cam provided the evidence to convict the assailant and see justice done.
+Several years ago in Texas, a dashcam was the final witness to the murder of a county constable who was killed in the line of duty while performing a routine stop.
+The dashcam provided the evidence to convict the assailant and see justice done.

 Privacy concerns have been raised since the recording is always on, whatever the LEO sees the camera is recording.
 While I have never been in law enforcement, friends have related that there are very few surprises on the job left anymore because they have seen nearly every facet of human behavior from the sublime to the bazaar.

 The 4th Amendment protects all citizens from unlawful arrest, search, and seizure.
 The camera itself is the witness to protect your rights.
-If the cops bust down your door and catches you in the nude while serving a warrant that is the least of your problems.
+If the cops bust down your door and catch you in the nude while serving a warrant that is the least of your problems.

 One valid question is the storage and use of the video, when does recording start, stop, and is the recording permanent?